meirizarrygelpi/hep-th-references/README.md

 1. *Functional Integration* by P. Cartier and C. DeWitt-Morette: If you really want to learn some functional analysis.
 1. *Quantization of Gauge Systems* by M. Henneaux and C. Teitelboim: Further details on BRST, fermions and antifields.
 1. *Aspects of Symmetry* by S. Coleman: A collection of lectures on diverse topics.
 Somewhat dated.
 1. *The Analytic S-Matrix* by R.J.
 Eden, P.V.
 Landshoff, D.I.
 Olive and J.C.
-Polkinghorne: Scattering
+Polkinghorne: Scattering.
 1. *An Introduction to Regge Theory and High Energy Physics* by P.D.B.
-Collins: Scattering and Regge Theory
+Collins: Scattering and Regge Theory.

 In the coming years a book by P. van Nieuwenhuizen will appear on advanced topics.
 I am sure it will be great.